ReadySteadyPlug/support/docs/quick_start_guide/index.md

 /// caption
 Add credit card details
 ///
 At the end of the process your credit card is charged $20, which will be your initial balance.
 This is also the amount that the system automatically charges your credit card once the balance goes below $5 (similar to how E-Toll or Opal cards work.)

+### Billing FAQ's
+??? note "FAQ - Can I get a refund if I stop using the system?"
+    If you decide to stop using the solution and would like the remaining balance in your account returned, please select “Remove Card” in the “Card Details” view.

+??? note "FAQ - Can I switch to a different credit card?"
+    Yes, please select “Remove Card” in the “Card Details” view.
+Then proceed to add a new card as described [above](#setting-up-billing-details).

 ## Starting and stopping a charge session
 ### Manual start/stop